ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/UPLOADS.md

 These json files are also used to populate the tables that are made from javascript but not d3.

 The scripts that create these files are update_data.pl, bubble_read.pl, and arc_read.pl.
 These scripts will take care of all the files that are needed for the site.
 Combined with the run_get.sh shell script the flies will be allocated to the proper directory.
+To see more on tables click [here](https://github.com/ICGC-TCGA-PanCancer/pancancer-info/blob/develop/pancan-scripts/docs/how-to-tables.md), for more on maps click [here](http://datamaps.github.io/), and for more on line charts click [here](http://www.delimited.io/blog/2014/3/3/creating-multi-series-charts-in-d3-lines-bars-area-and-streamgraphs).